andrewchambers/bupstash/doc/man/bupstash-diff.1.md

 ## DESCRIPTION

 `bupstash diff` fetches two snapshot listings from the remote server and compares them, printing the diff line output to stdout.
+As a special case, if either query starts with './' or '/' a temporary listing is created for that local directory for comparison.

 `bupstash diff` is preferred over running traditional `diff` against the output of `bupstash list-contents` because it takes the full precision of timestamps and also the stored file hash into account when performing the diff operation.

 Bupstash supports ignoring items in the diff comparison to aid in analysis.
-Most useful are the `--ignore` values `times` to ignore file modification timestamps and `content` to ignore file size and hash changes.
+Useful exmples are the `--ignore` values `times` to ignore file modification timestamps and `content` to ignore file size and hash changes.

 ## OUTPUT FORMAT